jongse-park/jspark.homepage/content/recruitment/index.md

 ### We are looking for highly motivated undergraduate interns!
 Note: This internship position is for <a href="https://jongse-park.github.io/">Prof. Jongse Park</a>'s group within CASYS Lab.
+Note: This internship position can be registered as an individual study or a URP.

 ##### Research Topics
 - <i>HW/SW co-design for system software acceleration</i>